Gersonzao/USERCSS/README.md

 Solution: Manipulate the image to have a black background (NOTE: only open an issue with a suggested image if it has no aliasing)
 ### Changelog:
 **1.0.3**<br>
-Made it so that text in the search box isn't so bright Debloat
+Made it so that text in the search box isn't so bright<br>
+Debloat<br>
 **1.0.2**<br>
 Added black borders to search bar and auto-complete suggestions<br>
 Fixed color of hovered items in the "More" tab<br>